Socrates Nelson: Early life and family

 Socrates Nelson was born in Conway, Massachusetts, on January 11, 1814, to Socrates Nelson and Dorothy Boyden.
 He lived in nearby Greenfield and took a partial course at Deerfield Academy before returning to his hometown to become a merchant.
 When he was 25, Nelson moved to Illinois on a prospecting tour; he moved again in 1840 to St. Louis, Missouri, to sell goods and collect furs.
 There, he met his future business partner Levi Churchill.
 In early 1844, he traveled up the Mississippi River to the mouth of the Chippewa River in the Wisconsin Territory and opened a trading post at a site known as Nelson's Landing or Nelson's Point, about three miles south of Wabasha, Minnesota.
 The post was maintained for several years but later washed away.
 On October 23, he married Betsey D. Bartlett in Hennepin, Illinois.

 Later in 1844, Nelson took a steamboat farther north to the recently settled town of Stillwater and opened its first general store, known as Nelson's Warehouse.
 Betsey joined him soon after.
-The Churchills remained temporarily in St. Louis and the two parties traded goods via the Mississippi River – Nelson's furs for Churchill's merchandise.
+The Churchills remained temporarily in St. Louis, and the two parties traded goods via the Mississippi River – Nelson's furs for Churchill's merchandise.
 The Nelsons had twin daughters, Emma A. and Ella, on September 22, 1848.
 Ella died in infancy on October 23, 1849.
 Nelson was one of the earliest members of the Minnesota Historical Society, joining in 1849 when the organization was formed.
 He was among the first members initiated into the Independent Order of Odd Fellows in 1849, which became Minnesota Lodge No. 1 in Stillwater in 1852, when he was a trustee.

 Business ventures

 Nelson was an important settler of the St. Croix River valley.
 When arriving in Stillwater, he initially built a store and established a mercantile business, which he ran for eleven years.
-Realizing that land development, rather than fur and trading, would be more prosperous, Nelson and Churchill laid claim to large tracts of land near the St. Croix River in 1845 and purchased the land from the General Land Office in 1849.
-By the summer of 1847, Nelson was shipping rafts of lumber hundreds of miles downriver to St. Louis, and in the summer of 1848, he and Churchill together purchased an area of timberland.
+Realizing that land development, rather than fur and trading, would be more prosperous, Nelson and Churchill laid claim to large tracts of land near the St. Croix River in 1845 and purchased the land from the United States General Land Office in 1849.
+By the summer of 1847, Nelson was shipping rafts of white pine lumber hundreds of miles downriver to St. Louis, and in the summer of 1848, he and Churchill together purchased an area of timberland.
 Nelson entered the lumber business in earnest on February 7, 1851, as one of the corporators of the St. Croix Boom Company organized by the Minnesota Territorial Legislature.
 In 1852, Nelson and associates David B. Loomis and Daniel Mears (Nelson, Loomis and Company) platted what is now Bayport.
 There, they erected a boarding house and a lumber mill, called the S. Nelson Lumber Company.
 The steam-powered sawmill operated from 1853, the year Nelson left the mercantile business, to November 1858, when the company dissolved, leaving Nelson as the owner.
-He operated the mill infrequently over the next ten years, and sold the property in 1868.
+He operated the mill infrequently over the next ten years and sold the property in 1868.